G4LB1T/pstf2/README.md

 # pstf^2
 ## Passive Security Tools Fingerprinting Framework
-Have you ever wanted a simple, easy and stealth bypass for multiple classes of security products? pstf2 is an implementation of an HTTP server capable of passive browser fingerprinting - and it might just be the thing you are looking for.
+Have you ever wanted a simple, easy and stealth bypass for multiple classes of security products? pstf^2 (pronounced pstf-square) is an implementation of an HTTP server capable of passive browser fingerprinting - and it might just be the thing you are looking for.
 When attackers try to deliver a payload over the internet they need to overcome multiple tools capable of scanning incoming links.
 Email filters, scanning engines and even submission to sandbox over URL - all can be bypassed once pstf2 detects them in a passive fashion.
 Once detected, the tool allows to differentiate between security services and potential victims and deliver either a malicious or benign response.

 This tool was released during BlackHat EU 2020: